Make everything as simple as possible … but no simpler.

 From the tiny California company that makes what I consider the best leisure bag comes the MEI "Executive Overniter".
 And while I find neither the spelling nor the connotation of "overniter" appealing, there is no denying that much of what makes the company's leisure bag so successful can also be found here.

 The Executive Overniter, pictured at left, is the largest of my recommended dual-purpose bags, at a maximum carry-on size of 21×14×10" (53×36×25cm), and weighing 4.1 pounds (1.88kg).
 This is another strict rectilinear design, constructed of 1000-denier Cordura (with 420-denier packcloth lining), divided into three full-length packing compartments (5.5"/14cm, 3"/8cm, and 1.5"/4cm deep, all with wrap-around YKK zippers that allow them to be opened flat), plus two outside zippered front pockets: a full-width one and a smaller one for tickets, passports, and such.
-Both sides of the largest section are padded (which provide a bit of structure to such a large bag), and the narrowest section includes small, flat compartments for various loose items (I am not a fan of such forced organizational "features", but here they are done with restraint); the bag also features external compression straps (an important attribute in a large, fairly unstructured bag), a comfortable rubber handle (for "suitcase" mode), and fabric grab straps at both ends (to ease handling in cramped storage locations).
+Both sides of the largest section are padded (which provide a bit of structure to such a large bag), and the narrowest section includes small, flat compartments for various loose items (I am not a fan of such forced organizational "features", but here they are at least done with restraint); the bag also features external compression straps (an important attribute in a large, fairly unstructured bag), a comfortable rubber handle (for "suitcase" mode), and fabric grab straps at both ends (to ease handling in cramped storage locations).
 The company's "mountain equipment" heritage becomes evident when one examines its well-padded suspension system (shown deployed at the right): this is an extremely comfortable design that sports a sternum strap and proper hip belt (unpadded, but the line must be drawn somewhere), though no internal stays.
 MEI sells this bag, in ten colour choices, for a surprisingly affordable USD$195.

 P.S.
 As with any maximum-sized, soft-sided bag, it is very easy to overpack an Executive Overniter such that it exceeds carry-on limits.
 The external compression straps will help to avoid this, but not eliminate the concern.
 So conduct yourself accordingly.